How To Choose Golf Irons: The Ultimate Guide For Beginners

 Titleist Blade Irons

-Blade irons are the quintessential “classic” golf irons and usually come in smaller, thinner shapes.
+Blade irons are the quintessential “classic” golf irons and usually come in smaller, thinner shapes preferred by advanced players.
 They are notably harder to hit than modern club designs, and even the vast majority of professional golfers have stopped using blade iron heads for their full set, and many more in recent years have opted to abandon them altogether except in their wedges.

 The arguments in favor of blades is that they are aesthetically pleasing, they produce an amazing feel WHEN struck properly, and for the expert golfer they offer more ability to put spin on the ball and shape shots.
 For the majority of golfers, even scratch golfers and better, this excess spin is a hindrance, hence why they are favored only in wedges, where side-spin is less of an influence on the ball.